kresnasatya/dev.kresna.me/src/posts/browser-engine-with-swift-but-why.md

 1. Curiosity

 The real-world browser engines mostly build with C/C++.
 Recently, Rust joined this competition with Servo and followed by Zig with Lightpanda.
 So, I took another approach.
-I use Swift is a programming language because has well integration with GUI from macOS.
-I don't need to waste my time to seeking the GUI desktop engine. :)

-In the end I would like to know how far Swift can be used as programming language to build a browser engine.
+I use Swift is a programming language because it has well integration with GUI from macOS.
+I don't need to waste my time to seeking the GUI desktop engine.
+I'm also would like to see how far Swift can be used as programming language to build a browser engine.

 2. Everything is object

 Everything is object.
 The web has [Document Object Model (DOM)](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
-Swift has Object Oriented Programming.
-That's it!
-I don't want to explain it more detail.
-Ask your favorite LLM provider!
+Swift has object-oriented programming paradigm.
+That's it.
+For more detail information, you may ask your LLM. ;)

 > How does the DOM relate to Swift's OOP model in the context of building a browser engine?

-I think I will post it more detail about relation between Swift's OOP model and DOM in the future post.

 3. Learning

 I'm a beginner in building browser engine area.
 Mostly, I'm just a consumer who use the browser.
 Now, it's time to learn how to build it.

-## AI is My Assistant
+## Starting Point

 Artificial Intelligence has turned into Large Language Model (LLM) that turned into a product called Claude (one of them).
 The code program is no longer mystery.
-The another mystery am I **understand** the meaning of the code program.
-As programmer I still need to learn programming language in the AI era.
-I still have the job to write and review the code to bring high quality software.
+The another mystery is **Do I understand the meaning of the code program?**.
+I think in this LLM era, I still need to learn how to program with programming language in order to understand the meaning of code program.

-Let's start for the execution.
 At the first try, I just throw all the things from the brownie and tell the Claude to port it into Swift.
 Errrr...
 It doesn't work as expected.
 Then, I change my workflow.

 First, I split the parts of brownie into three parts (branches):